csci104/docker/README.md

 When prompted, provide the directory in your local machine you wish to be accessible from the virtual machine.
 For example, if you cloned your homework directory to `/Users/username/Documents/hw-username` or `C:\Users\username\Documents\hw-username`, enter that.
+**You must supply the absolute path of the directory you want to access**.
+Something like `cs104/` or `../` is not sufficient, the path must start from `/` on Unix or `C:\` (or whatever disk you're working from) on Windows.

-A management script should appear in the root directory of this repository.
+Once you've finished answering the prompts, a management script named `manage.sh` or `manage.bat` should appear in the **base directory of this repository**.
+If you ran the previous commands as described, you won't have to `cd` anywhere to complete the following sections.

 ## Manage